GE GTD33EASKWW Thermal Fuse Replacement — Step-by-Step Guide

 Step 5: Disconnect the Old Thermal Fuse

-- Repeat for the second wire connector.
+3. Repeat this process for the second wire connector.

 Step 6: Inspect the Thermal Fuse Location

-- Inspect the duct for dents, kinks, or damage that might restrict airflow.
+• Check the duct for dents, kinks, or damage that might restrict airflow.

 Step 7: Install the New Thermal Fuse